Global M&A volume flattens in third quarter as trade tensions loom

 Dealmakers said that regulatory risk remains a concern across the globe.

-“Antitrust reviews are more difficult to predict, “said Alexandra Soto, Lazard Ltd’s (LAZ.N) chief operating officer of financial advisory in Europe.
+“Antitrust reviews are more difficult to predict,” said Alexandra Soto, Lazard Ltd’s chief operating officer of financial advisory in Europe and globally.
+“The traditional definition of markets is changing and entire industries have been disrupted by new technologies.”

+Soto said companies remained interested in getting deals done to stay relevant.
+“You have to be opportunistic when you operate in a disrupted market and keep on moving rather than standing still,” she said.

-Dealmakers also said they are preparing for an acquisition spree by Japanese companies, following the country’s biggest-ever outbound deal this year, Takeda Pharmaceutical’s (4502.T) 45.3 billion pound agreement to buy London-listed drugmaker Shire Plc (SHP.L).
-“Many Japanese companies have access to substantial capital and they are using it to drive M&A growth outside of Japan,” Morgan Stanley’s (MS.N) head of Americas M&A, Tom Miles.
+Dealmakers also said they are preparing for an acquisition spree by Japanese companies, following the country’s biggest-ever outbound deal this year, Takeda Pharmaceutical’s 45.3 billion pound agreement to buy London-listed drugmaker Shire Plc.
+“Many Japanese companies have access to substantial capital and they are using it to drive M&A growth outside of Japan,” Morgan Stanley’s head of Americas M&A, Tom Miles.
 “We expect Japanese companies to continue outbound M&A at a strong pace.”

 Tens of billions of dollars in tariffs by the United States and China have not dented the rise of most stock markets in the Western world, and dealmakers said they did not see the economic calculus changing among corporate acquirers.